-Physical Education remains a compulsory subject in Years 10 and 11 and all students have two hours of curriculum time dedicated to Physical Education per week.
-The emphasis is on participation and enjoyment to promote a prolonged interest in sport and physical activity.
+Physical Education remains a compulsory subject in Years 10 and 11.
+In year 10 all students have two hours of curriculum time dedicated to Physical Education per week, in Year 11, they have 3 hours per fortnight.
+The emphasis is on participation and enjoyment to promote a prolonged interest in physical activity.